 Will China Save Russia’s Military in 2023? – Chinese Expert Debates on China-Russia Relations and the Long War in Ukraine

-China Observers in Central and Eastern Europe (CHOICE)
+This article was originally published on China Observers in Central and Eastern Europe (CHOICE) on 23 Feb 2023.

 Moscow has secured drones and munitions supply from Iran and North Korea, but only China could truly bolster its warfighting capabilities.
 Beijing appears to have delivered some technology and parts, but many Chinese scholars urge caution about the next steps.

 New Revelations Open up Questions About China’s Military Role in Ukraine